laboiteabouillons/lbab/README.md

-# lbab-five
+# lbab

-Main WordPress theme for La boîte à bouillons.
+Development repository for the *La boîte à bouillons* WordPress theme.

+I do not plan on releasing the theme to a larger audience and I do not ensure a backward compatibility.